danielv089/drift-detective/README.md

 The library focuses on schema-level changes and not row-level.

-ou can find the package on PyPI here: [drift-detective](https://pypi.org/project/drift-detective/0.1.0/)
+You can find the package on PyPI here: [drift-detective](https://pypi.org/project/drift-detective/0.1.0/)

 ## Key Features